eclipse-openj9/openj9/doc/compiler/control/CheckpointRestoreCoordination.md

 This first checks if further checkpointing is not allowed in order to remove the portability restrictions on the target CPU.
 It then calls the top level method in the compiler that performs the necessary coordination:
-`TR::CompilationInfo::prepareForRestore`.
+`TR::CRRuntime::prepareForRestore`.
 Once the coordination is complete, the executing thread returns to the VM, which eventually resumes the application.

 # Preparing for Checkpoint

-As mentioned above, `TR::CompilationInfo::prepareForCheckpoint` handles all the coordination needed to prepare the compiler for checkpoint.
+As mentioned above, `TR::CRRuntime::prepareForCheckpoint` handles all the coordination needed to prepare the compiler for checkpoint.
 This is a very complex set of operations as it involves coordinating multiple threads, as well as being aware of events such as shutdown.

 First, this method releases VM Access and acquires the Compilation Monitor.
 It then checks if the checkpoint should be interrupted.
-It uses the `TR::CompilationInfo::_checkpointStatus` member variable to determine the state of the checkpoint.
+It uses the `TR::CRRuntime::_checkpointStatus` member variable to determine the state of the checkpoint.
 The status transitions as follows:

 1. `TR_CheckpointStatus::NO_CHECKPOINT_IN_PROGRESS`